sswam/allemande/task/1-crisis.md

 - fdupes - deduplicate media files on the server with hard links, to save space
 - access - fix nginx user access control
+- users - onboard new users after fixing the 1 remaining critical security issue
 - access - access.yml should override access.yml
 - stream-bug - long-time annoying bug with streaming and undo
 - reload - hot-reload python modules esp. conductor, rather than restart all the time
 - service - zero-downtime service reloads
+- scroll - fix auto-scroll behaviour in rooms with a toggle button